Who am I?

 I may have to share your personal data with the parties set out below:

 - Service providers who provide IT and system administration services.

 - Professional advisers including lawyers, bankers, auditors and insurers

-- Government bodies that require us to report processing activities including H M Revenue & Customs.
+- Government bodies that require me to report processing activities including H M Revenue & Customs.

 Countries outside of the European Economic Area (EEA) do not always offer the same levels of protection to your personal data, so European law has prohibited transfers of personal data outside of the EEA unless the transfer meets certain criteria.

-For tax purposes the law requires us to keep basic information about our customers (including Communications and Customer Data) for six years after they stop being customers.
+For tax purposes the law requires me to keep basic information about my customers (including Communications and Customer Data) for six years after they stop being customers.